Hooray! You're looking to adopt a new family member!

 Another very important thing to remember when choosing to adopt a dog is that this is a long term commitment not only physically and emotionally, but financially.
 Dogs require a lot of care in their life time beyond just food and water.
 You also need to consider monthly flea and tick preventative, heartworm preventative, annual vaccinations, check ups, and any possible future health concerns as your dog ages.
 Not to mention if an emergency illness or injury pops up.
 All of that can add up quickly and is a reason many dogs are turned in to shelters and that is something we strive to prevent.

 We love all our dogs here at Caitlin's Vine of Bravery, which means we take the adoption process very seriously.
 We want to be sure when you adopt one of our dogs that this is a perfect match for both your family and the dog.
 Part of that is filling out an application before meeting one of our dogs so everyone can be sure that you all end up with a lifetime of happiness.
 Before approving your applications we will take the time to confirm all references and make sure that your current dogs are fixed and up to date on vaccines.
 We will then schedule a time for a phone interview to review the application.
 Once everything is approved on your application and our dog and your family have met the next step is a home check.
 I know it may seem frustrating or invasive, but it is the best way to be sure that everyone is going to be in a happy home.
 We need to see that your home is safe for the dog, how the dog does with your pets, and also be sure that you are comfortable.
 If your application is approved and your home check meets our requirements, you will be required to sign a contract in order to complete the adoption process.
+Most of the time our adopters already have a specific dog they are interested in.
+If that is the case we set up a meet and greet at your home so that way we can do a home check while you meet the dog you are interested in.

 For dogs that you want to adopt but aren’t finished being vetted we allow adopters to foster to adopt.
 Foster to adopt means that you will be fostering the dog you are wanting to adopt after filling out the adoption application, doing a home check and being approved.
 Once the dog is fully vetted the adoption process can be completed.
 In the meantime you will have to take them to their spay and neuter appointment, or take them to receive their boosters.